RolandWarburton/knowledge/Linux/sway.md

 ### Sway Config Variables

+I do not think these are correct, requires further testing.

 `@sysconfdir@` is typically found in `/usr/local/etc/sway/`.

 The `@sysconfdir@` variable represents the location of the system-wide configuration directory.